Heat Transfer Printing Return on Investment

 Heat Transfer Printing is Booming

 Any start-up business owner who plans to add heat transfer or t-shirt transfer printing equipment is going to want to calculate the costs.
 With the recent rise in popularity of the white towner printers and the Digital Heat FX “no weed” systems, getting your ROI on heat transfer printing is worth the money you invest.

-Even if you’re adding additional equipment to your business, before you start cranking out t-shirts, you’ll want to make sure you’re getting the best Return on Your Investment (ROI).
+Even if you’re adding additional equipment to your business, before you start cranking out t-shirts, you’ll want to make sure you’re getting the best Return on Your Investment (ROI for your heat transfer printing).
 How much are you making on each shirt… and what does that mean at the end of the month?

 Getting the best ROI is critical to meeting your overall goals for success.
 But HOW can you KNOW what kinds of profit you can make?

 Here we’re going to answer that question by showing you how heat transfer printing can add some big $$$ to your income each month.

 We’ve had our Digital HeatFX system since March.
 We had to make our first payment.
 The only reason for that was because we got the equipment week before payment was due.
 Never looked back since.
 We do this part time and we turned $6-$7000 dollars last month in heat transfer printing shirts alone.